-If your business still hasn’t looked into alternatives to replace your current ISDN lines, its about time you did.
-2020 is round the corner meaning the first phase of the total ISDN cut-off, which is due to complete in 2025.
-This is part of BT’s big ISDN switch off.
+If your business still hasn’t looked into alternatives to replace your current ISDN lines, it’s about time you did.
+2020 kicks off the first phase of BT’s big ISDN switch off, which is due to complete in 2025.
 There has never been a better time to work out what option will work best for you and your business.

 The ISDN switch off will eradicate the use of old and outdated technology and encourage the use of newer technology like internet-based tech.
 But it’s not a bad thing.